Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 Check all the parameters in the [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight)  accordingly before the actual flight!!!

 ### c.
 Examples of Real Flight Experiments
 a.
-The example of real flight for autonomous navigation:
+The example of real flight experiment for **autonomous navigation**:

 https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy/assets/55560905/f635a4c9-6996-44d2-85fe-5fecaed33054

 b.
-The example of real flight for autonomous exploration:
+The example of real flight experiment for **autonomous exploration**:

 https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy/assets/55560905/ea838535-b052-4713-b1b2-4690bf4a7369

 c.
-The example of real flight for autonomous inspection:
+The example of real flight experiment for **autonomous inspection**:

 https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy/assets/55560905/4878fc3a-528d-4c82-a621-71ffadc092ab